duckytutorials/duckytutorials/README.md

-I am a Aoi.js Discord bot developer you have the link to my bot [right here](https://dashboard.nova-bot.tk) i have knowledge in: javascript,html,css and c++ i have many websites in replit i have a domain
+I am a Aoi.js Discord bot developer you have the link to my bot [right here](https://dashboard.nova-bot.tk) i have knowledge in: javascript,html,css i have many websites in replit i have a domain

 my friends: